-The net proceeds of the 2025 Bonds will be used to (1) construct or improve library facilities located within the District, (2) purchase a municipal bond debt service reserve fund insurance policy for the 2025 Bonds, and (3) pay costs of issuing the 2025 Bonds, including the premium for a municipal bond insurance policy.
+The net proceeds of the 2025 Bonds will be used to (1) construct or improve library facilities located within the District, (2) purchase a municipal bond debt service reserve fund insurance policy for the 2025 Bonds, (3) capitalize a portion of interest on the Bonds and (4) pay costs of issuing the 2025 Bonds, including the premium for a municipal bond insurance policy.
 See "SOURCES AND USES OF 2025 BOND PROCEEDS" herein.